jeffohanalevy-design/qa-service-fastapi/README.md

 - Run the server locally on your terminal as follow: `uvicorn main:app --reload --port 8080`

-- Then open: `http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer
+- Then open on your browser: `http://127.0.0.1:8080/docs` to try out and ask questions to the system obtaining an answer